ellacc123/COMPASS/README.md

 # Knowledge-Gap-Detection-Engine
 An ML system that automates knowledge gap detection for research team onboarding.
-This is part of ongoing research project, and code/logic cannot be disclosed.
+This is part of ongoing research project, and code/low level logic cannot be disclosed.

 Link (currently unavailable):